joshdayorg/vibe-check/README.md

 # VibeCheck

-VibeCheck is a security scanner that helps identify potential security issues in your web applications **and** makes it easy to fix them with AI assistance.
+VibeCheck is a security scanner that helps identify potential security issues in your web applications **and** makes it easy to fix them with AI-powered coding tools.

 ## Quick Start for Beginners